 In addition to deploying the model, you'll need to determine how you're going to pass inputs to the model.
-If you're using batch prediction you can fetch data from the data lake, or from Vertex Feature Store batch serving API.
+If you're using batch prediction you can fetch data from the data lake, or from Vertex AI Feature Store batch serving API.
 If you are using online prediction, you can send input instances to the service and it returns your predictions in the response.
 For more information, see Response body details.

 If you are deploying your model for online prediction, you need a low latency, scalable way to serve the inputs or features that need to be passed to the model's endpoint.
-You can either do this by using one of the many Database services on Google Cloud, or you can use Vertex Feature Store's online serving API.
+You can either do this by using one of the many Database services on Google Cloud, or you can use Vertex AI Feature Store's online serving API.
 The clients calling the online prediction endpoint can first call the feature serving solution to fetch the feature inputs, and then call the prediction endpoint with those inputs.

 Turn on automatic scaling